danburkert/honeycomb/README.md

 At this point, the MySQL plugin, MySQL and HBaseAdapter jar are built.
 MySQL will be installed into $MYSQL_HOME and should be running.
 The HBaseAdapter jar will be installed into /usr/local/lib/honeycomb along with all the dependency jars.
 /etc/mysql/classpath.conf will be updated with the correct java path information from HBaseAdapter. /etc/mysql/adapter.conf will have the settings for running the HBaseAdapter on localhost.
+The honeycomb plugin has been installed in MySQL.

 To build and install the plugin alone: